Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 Oktober 2024 10.32.08 UTC
+- WIB: Rabu, 30 Oktober 2024 11.29.52 UTC
-- WITA: Rabu, 30 Oktober 2024 11.32.08 UTC
+- WITA: Rabu, 30 Oktober 2024 12.29.52 UTC
-- WIT: Rabu, 30 Oktober 2024 12.32.08 UTC
+- WIT: Rabu, 30 Oktober 2024 13.29.52 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: funny
+Kategori: friendship